 Who we are

-One Mindful Breath is a small, secular dharma practice community of meditators with diverse backgrounds and levels of involvement.
-Here’s just a few of the people who are part of the community.
-[Photos coming soon.]
+One Mindful Breath is a small, secular dharma practice community in Wellington and beyond with diverse backgrounds and different levels of involvement.
+Here’s a few of us, local and elsewhere, and ‘alumni’.

 Meditating regularly since 2013, I enjoy experimenting with different approaches – in particular I’m interested in the beneficial effects of meditation on anxiety, and in fostering a better sense of feeling ‘present’ in the moment.
 In my focus I use secular Buddhist teachings to live a richer, more contented life.